Thomas Kuhn: Honors

 Kuhn was named a Guggenheim Fellow in 1954, elected to the American Academy of Arts and Sciences in 1963, elected to the American Philosophical Society in 1974, elected to the United States National Academy of Sciences in 1979, and, in 1982 was awarded the George Sarton Medal by the History of Science Society.
+In 1983 he received the John Desmond Bernal Award from the Society for Social Studies of Science and in 1990 he became a corresponding fellow of the British Academy.
 He also received numerous honorary doctorates.

 In honor of his legacy, the Thomas Kuhn Paradigm Shift Award is awarded by the American Chemical Society to speakers who present original views that are at odds with mainstream scientific understanding.
 The winner is selected based on the novelty of the viewpoint and its potential impact if it were to be widely accepted.

 Personal life

 Thomas Kuhn was married twice, first to Kathryn Muhs with whom he had three children, then to Jehane Barton Burns (Jehane B. Kuhn).

-In 1994, Kuhn was diagnosed with lung cancer.
+In 1994, Kuhn was diagnosed with cancer of the bronchial tubes and throat.
 He died in 1996.